 In Scrum, the team has a short meeting each day.
 What is the reason for this daily meeting?
 Each member of the team must answer three questions in each meeting.
 What are they?

+Scums are used to constantly keep everyone on the team up to date one where things are at.
+The three questions are: what have they done, what they’re going to do and anything they need help with.

 To submit